psychoinformatics-de/rdm-course/_episodes/04-dataset-management.md

 The simplest analysis takes some input data, and produces output data.
 However, the same input dataset can be used in multiple analyses, and output (e.g. transformed or preprocessed) data produced by one analysis may serve as input for subsequent analysis.

-To address these usecases, DataLad provides a mechanism for linking datasets:
+To address these usecases, DataLad provides a mechanism for linking datasets (Image from DataLad Handbook):

 ![Subdataset linkage]({{ page.root }}/fig/linkage_subds.svg)
 {: .image-with-shadow}

-(Image from DataLad Handbook)

 You may be interested in subdatasets if:
 - there is a logical need to make your data modular (eg. raw data - preprocessing - analysis - paper)